skoczen/will/docs/improve.md

 * Improvement: Blacklisted modules aren't even attempted to be imported, thanks to [BrianGallew](https://github.com/BrianGallew).
 * Improvement: File storage engine expires properly, thanks to [BrianGallew](https://github.com/BrianGallew).
 * Improvement: Zombie users no longer cause will trouble, thanks to [BrianGallew](https://github.com/BrianGallew).
-* Improvement: Will now no longer gets stuck if organizations have more than 2000(!) hipchat rooms, courtesy of [woparry](https://github.com/woparry).
+* Improvement: Will now no longer gets stuck if organizations have more than 2000(!) hipchat rooms, courtesy of [woparry](https://github.com/woparry) and [danbourke](https://github.com/danbourke).
 * Improvement: V2 API calls for multiple rooms now properly uses `max-results` and doesn't hang, thanks to [chillipeper](https://github.com/chillipeper).
 * Improvement: Much-improved test runners, and proper case for Bitbucket, thanks to [mark-adams](https://github.com/mark-adams).
 * Improvement: `_available_rooms` is now populated with `Room` objects, regardless of whether you use V1 or V2, thanks to [jcdyer](https://github.com/jcdyer).
+* Improvement: Upgraded to `hiredis` > 0.2 to get windows builds working, thanks to [Regner](https://github.com/Regner).
 * Improvement: Updated to the new pagerduty docs, thanks to [woohgit](https://github.com/woohgit).